TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 12/Romans 12.4.md

 ---

-For even as we have many members in one body, and all the members have not the same office:
+For even as we have many members in one body, and all the members don't have the same function,